 Phillip Sandifer is a writer, recording artist and sometime music producer.
 He has recorded with such artists as Jennifer Warnes, Billy Crockett, Bob Bennett and Michele Wagner and as a writer has had 232 cuts with over 30 different artists most notably Glen Campbell, Fernando Ortega, Cheri Keaggy, Kim Hill, Michael James, Bob Bennett, Michele Wagner, Dawn Smith Jordan and others.
 He has participated on recordings distributed by EMI, Disney, BMG and Warner Music Group although most of his solo recordings have been released on Urgent Records (Sony/The Orchard), an independent label founded by Sandifer in 1984, and more recently on Wider Sky Music (Sony/The Orchard).
-All of Phillip's music is available here or can be found at all online music distribution sites (iTunes, Amazon, Tidal, etc.)
+All of Phillip's music is available here or can be found at all online music platforms worldwide (Spotify, Apple Music, Amazon Music, Youtube Music, Tidal, Deezer, iHeart, Napster etc.)

 Phillip was born in Baltimore, MD but moved to Dallas, TX as a youth.
 He attended Highland Park High School (University Park, TX), Auburn University (Auburn, AL) and the University of Texas at Austin where he received a degree in History.
-He holds Masters degrees from Clemson University (Clemson, SC) and Gordon-Conwell Theological Seminary (South Hamilton, MA) and recently completed a Doctoral degree from Covenant Theological Seminary (St. Louis, MO).
+He holds Masters degrees from Texas A&M University (College Station, TX), Clemson University (Clemson, SC) and Gordon-Conwell Theological Seminary (South Hamilton, MA) and recently completed a Doctoral degree from Covenant Theological Seminary (St. Louis, MO) and a PhD from the University of Southern Mississippi (Hattisburg, MS).
 He has been married to Rene (Burchard) Sandifer since 1984.
-They have 4 children.
+They have 4 grown children.